 Accessory Dwelling Units: Information Library

-Units can be up to 50% of the home size, up to a max of 1,200 sq ft.
-There are limitations (areas in Coastal Zones are just one example).
+Assembly Bill 2299 is an exciting State law that came into effect on January 1st, 2017.
+It supersedes City regulations for Secondary Dwelling Units (AKA granny or in-law units).
 A lot of people have asked us if and how this new development can help them reach real estate goals.
 We encourage you to work with appropriate counsel and authorities to see if you can make it happen!

 If you have any questions about ADUs, or any other real estate topic, we are always more than happy to help!
-Give us a call or text at 805-698-0351 or email Info@SellingSB.com.
+Give us a call or text at 805-698-1971 or email Info@SellingSB.com.

 By popular demand, here is a wealth of helpful information made available to us.
 Check back regularly for updates as they develop!